- Procedure that handles each listed file

 - Required permissions

 In french: FTPListeFichier

 Lists the files (and/or the directories) found in a directory of an FTP server and returns the number of listed files (and/or directories)

-The listed files are sought from the given directory (in all sub-directories).
+The listed files are sought in the given directory.
 For each found file, FTPListFile automatically calls a specific procedure.
 This procedure is used to handle the current file.
 This procedure must return a result (True to continue to list the directories and/or the files, False to stop).

 Caution: This function is not recursive.
 The search is performed in the specified directory, while ignoring the sub-directories.

 <Result> = FTPListFile(<Connection identifier> , <Path and generic name of files> , <Procedure name> [, <Files/Directories> [, <Parameter>]])

 - 0 (if an error occurred).
 To find out whether an error was generated by this function, use ErrorInfo associated with the errMessage constant.